 For monthly newsletters, it’s hard to not use a designed template simply due to the nature of the email.
 The less-designed the templates can be, though, the better they’ll perform.
 At least in my experience.

 Kevin FontenotKevin Fontenot

 One Tip: As a B2B marketer, I exclusively send text-based HTML email.
 Every email is written from a tone of a real person instead of an organization.
 Because of this, we get a very high reply rate and click through rate.
 The from name is always someone’s first and last name and is signed by that same person.
 All replies come to a shared inbox.

 This focus on conversational email has helped us to close many deals that start as automated marketing emails.
 Conversations from real humans, even if they start via automation, are what close deals in the B2B world.

 Ashleigh PeregoyBox Marketing

 One Tip: Hands down, plain text works better when communicating with prospects/leads.

 I use inbound marketing along with my regular email.
-The inbound marketing software I use allows me to know specifics about when/if the email I sent was opened, and then automate tasks based on links clicked within the email as well as actions taken on my website.
+The inbound marketing reporting software I use allows me to know specifics about when/if the email I sent was opened, and then automate tasks based on links clicked within the email as well as actions taken on my website.

 I see a higher open rate and click rate with plain text emails and also a much higher rate of replies!
 I think this is likely because a plain text can appear more personal and even when I’m blasting out 3000+ emails, I automatically input their name and/or business name within the content I’m writing.